-Florida Talks is supported in part by Florida Humanities with funds from the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
+This program is sponsored in part by Florida Humanities with funds from the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the aforementioned entities.

 Watch Informational Webinar

 In this webinar, learn more about hosting a Florida Talks speaker and what programs will be available for Summer and Fall 2023.

 Florida Humanities pays a standard, pre-negotiated $300 honorarium directly to each speaker.
 We also provide marketing kits, survey materials and compiled responses, and complimentary copies of our magazine FORUM to each hosting organization.
 Organizations are responsible for any remaining costs to host the program including a speaker’s travel costs and marketing expenses.